pglira/cloudcompare-sbf-io/README.md

 # cloudcompare-sbf-io

-Support for CloudCompare's sbf format in Matlab
+Support for reading and writing CloudCompare's sbf format in Matlab.

+Documentation of the format: https://www.cloudcompare.org/doc/wiki/index.php?title=SBF